EWOCS-V: Is Wd1-72 a recent post-interaction WR+O binary?: Results

 \section{Results}

 We show four key stages in the simulation evolution in the right panel of Fig. \ref{fig:mdot_hydro}.
 The first panel shows RLOF material filling the pre-RLOF stellar bubble.
 The second panel shows the WR wind expanding into the RLOF material, with Rayleigh-Taylor (RT) fingers developing.
 The RLOF material asymmetry arises from the cluster wind.
-The third panel shows the now fragmented RLOF material as small, quasi-spheroidal droplets in the $+z$ direction in the wake of the ejecta standoff bow shock (see App. \ref{sec:App_analytic}).
+The third panel shows the RLOF material fragmented into ``RT clumps'', with two distinct morphologies.
+The RT clumps manifest as small, quasi-spheroidal droplets in the $+z$ (upstream) direction in the wake of the ejecta standoff bow shock (see App. \ref{sec:App_analytic}).
 In the $-z$ direction, the structure is more filamentary.
-At the end of the simulation, in the final panel, these filaments have separated into cometary-like droplets with tails.
-The spheroidal droplets disperse radially from the star on ballistic trajectories, whereas the cometary droplets are starting to be carried away in the cluster wind.
+These differences arise due to the cluster wind, as the upstream RT clumps encounter a stagnation region where the flows collide, whereas the downstream RT clumps expand from one side only.
+In the final panel, the downstream RT clumps have separated into cometary-like droplets with tails.
+The upstream RT clumps disperse radially from the star on ballistic trajectories, whereas the downstream RT clumps are starting to be carried away in the cluster wind.
 This fragmentation is dependent on the simulation spatial resolution, with higher resolution leading to more efficient and rapid fragmentation.
-For the $+z$ half of the domain we find a total mass in clumps $M_{\mathrm{cl}}=7.3\times10^{-3}$\Msun\ and average clump density $\rho_{\mathrm{cl}} = 8.8\times10^{-22}\mathrm{~g~cm}^{-3}$.
-For the $-z$ half we obtain $M_{\mathrm{cl}}=3.8\times10^{-2}$\Msun\ and $\rho_{\mathrm{cl}} = 2.9\times10^{-22}\mathrm{~g~cm}^{-3}$
+At this time, for the $+z$ half of the domain we find a total mass in clumps $M_{\mathrm{cl}}=7.3\times10^{-3}$\Msun\ and average clump density $\rho_{\mathrm{cl}} = 8.8\times10^{-22}\mathrm{~g~cm}^{-3}$.
+For the $-z$ half we obtain $M_{\mathrm{cl}}=3.8\times10^{-2}$\Msun\ and $\rho_{\mathrm{cl}} = 2.9\times10^{-22}\mathrm{~g~cm}^{-3}$.
+Both halves have average Atwood numbers $\sim0.99$.
+We exclude any clumps in the region within 0.1 pc in $r$ due to the $z$ axis boundary.